OCTOBER 15th / 16th 2026 TOULOUSE FRANCE

 There are so far 000 superb sessions on the programme for the next conference, covering an amazing range of topics, subjects and disciplines!

+Subject to change.
 Delegates will be invited to register for their eight chosen sessions from a finalised timetable as from September.

 TitlePresenterFormatAudienceTheme(s)